Shop incredible Black Friday deals now! Hurry, event ends December 3. Shop event.

 Walk at a steady pace.
 Your speed affects the rate at which the fertilizer is applied.
 A moderate speed is best.
 Watch for dips in the ground, which can cause fertilizer to spill out.
 Walk in a straight line so the wheel tracks from the first pass will give you a guideline to follow on the next one.

-Unless you're using a combination fertilizer, water after you fertilize so it moves down to the roots.
-To see if watering is needed (and how often), check the label instructions.
+Unless you're using a liquid or combination fertilizer, water immediately after you apply fertilizer so it moves down to the roots.
+To see if watering is needed (and how often), be sure to check the label instructions on your bag of grass fertilizer.

 What You Need for This Project